vypivshiy/scrape-schema/docs/schema.md

 ```

 ## factory
-change type-casting to this enchant function param. if this param None, try type-casting
+Change type-casting to this enchant function param. if this param None, try type-casting

 ```python
 from scrape_schema import BaseSchema, ScField